kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_3d_angles.md

 \end{bmatrix}
 $$

-Following the definition of a frame in section [](geometry_basics.md), we can also generate the two other rotation matrices:
+Following the definition of a transform in section [](geometry_basics.md), we can also generate the two other rotation matrices:

 $$
 T_y = \begin{bmatrix}